dimitrijer/website/cv.md

     caching.

   * Aerospike, CouchDB, Cassandra, MongoDB, memcached - basic proficiency.

+- Versatile and under-the-hood knowledge of UNIX systems, especially GNU/Linux: usage, configuration and administration.

+- Shell scripting, and broad knowledge of a plethora of command line utilities for manipulating and transforming data.

 - Machine learning frameworks and libraries, such as numpy, scipy, scikit-learn, Keras and Tensorflow.